MSantoso52/ETL_with_R_PostgreSQL/README.md

 # ETL_with_R_PostgreSQL
+# *Overview*
-ETL process using R and load PostgreSQL database
+Repository to perfrom ETL step by step, using R to conduct start from extracting - transforming - loading ETL process using R and load PostgreSQL database

 Using R for ETL pipeline, the process following below steps: